cjlee112/gitpublish/doc/intro.rst

 Then clone it to your local computer via::

    git clone git@github.com:username/gitpublish.git
-   cd Gitwiki
+   cd Gitpublish
    git remote add upstream git://github.com/cjlee112/gitpublish.git

 where *username* should be your Github user name.

-You can then, edit, commit, and branch Gitwiki to your heart's content.
+You can then, edit, commit, and branch Gitpublish to your heart's content.
 The wiki documents are in the ``doc`` directory, and the source code in the ``gitpublish`` directory.